Kunena/Kunena-Forum/trunk/1.6-addons/mod_kunenalatest/README.txt

 INTRODUCTION
 ============

-Kunena Latest enables your site visitors to see latest posts from forum in a Joomla! module.
+Kunena Latest Module enables your site visitors to see latest posts or messages from a forum.

 Requirements: Joomla 1.5, Kunena Forum 1.6